 Who can be detained and what are the grounds for detention?

-- is unlikely to appear for a hearing or removal,
+- is unlikely to appear for a hearing or removal, or,

-- has not established her identity.
+- has not established his/her identity.

-Once you are detained, the CBSA will notify the Immigration and Refugee Board of your detention.
+If you are detained, the CBSA will notify the Immigration and Refugee Board (IRB) of your detention.
+While in detention, you may be held in a provincial correctional facility or in an immigration holding centre.
 The first step is to retain counsel to represent you.
-Within 48 hours of being detained, a member of the Immigration Division will review the reasons for your detention and decide whether there is a reason under the Immigration and Refugee Protection Act to continue detention or whether you should be released.
+Within 48 hours of being detained, a member of the Immigration Division will review the reasons for your detention at a hearing called a detention review.